bitcoin/bitcoin/doc/tor.md

 	                to explicitly disable access to hidden service.

 	-listen         When using -proxy, listening is disabled by default.
-If you want to run a hidden service (see next section), you'll need to enable it explicitly.
+If you want to run a hidden service (see next section), you will need to enable it explicitly.

 	-connect=X      When behind a Tor proxy, you can specify .onion addresses instead